-Janelle Katz (pronounced KAH-tz) enters her fifth season as Concordia University Wisconsin's head coach in 2017.
-During her four seasons, the Falcons risen to become one of the best teams in the Northern Athletics Collegiate Conference.
-They won have won 79 matches overall and posted a 36-8 record in conference play during her time.
+Janelle Katz (pronounced KAH-tz) completed her sixth season as Concordia University Wisconsin's Women's Volleyball head coach in 2018.
+During her six seasons, the Falcons have won back-to-back undefeated conference regular season titles, along with NACC Tournament Championships.
+The program has won 126 matches and posted a 57-10 record in conference play during her tenure

-During her time as the Falcon mentor, she has guided the program to a 79-46 record and coached 18 All-NACC performers, including Ashley Jehlicka who earned AVCA All-Midwest Region Freshman of the Year honors in 2014.
-As well, Megan Mayer was named NACC Freshman of the Year in 2016 and Katz has twice earned NACC Coach of the Year honors (2016, 2014).
+During her time as the Falcon mentor, she has guided the program to a 126-59 record and coached 20 All-NACC performers, including Kaily (Moegenburg) Erdan who was AVCA All-America Honorable Mention, AVCA All-Midwest Region and 2017 NACC Player of the Year; Ashley Jehlicka who earned AVCA All-Midwest Region Freshman of the Year honors in 2014.

 Katz was promoted to full-time head coach on March 12, 2013, as announced by Director of Athletics Dr. Rob Barnhill, after a season as the graduate assistant.

 She served as the graduate assistant coach during the 2012 season helping the Falcons improve in numerous statistical categories.
 She coached alongside Joe Cawley, the program's winningest coach, who was the program's leader for 13 seasons.
 During her time as an assistant last season the Falcons total kills, total assists, total digs and total blocks all improved.